 Insurance and what to expect

-- Full protection can look expensive upfront but avoids nasty surprises.
+- Full protection can prevent expensive surprises.

-- Wind, gravel, and sand/ash coverage matters in Iceland.
+- Wind, gravel, sand, and ash coverage matters in Iceland.

-Fuel prices, range, and road fees
+Fuel prices, range, and 2026 road tax

 |